 - New York Giants +260

-Because the Cowboys are the favorite to win, you’d need to bet $320 to win $100.
-The Giants are the underdog, so betting $100 would pay out $260.
+Because the Cowboys were the favorite to win, you’d need to bet $320 to win $100.
+The Giants were the underdog, so betting $100 would pay out $260.

 Another example is the point spread bet, which is the most popular option for NFL betting.
 Instead of simply betting on who will win or lose (moneyline), the favorite needs to win by the point spread or more.
 The underdog only needs to either win outright or lose by fewer points than the spread.